Fayerweather Hall

 what's currently happening

-• Excavation for the hot water conversion loop is mostly complete.
+• Excavation for the hot water conversion loop is complete.

-• Fayerweather Hill Road is reopened to through traffic with access to Richardson and Observatory Road.
+• Fayerweather Hill road is reopened to through traffic with access to Richardson road.

 • Framing work has continued into Mid Fayerweather.